matthew-larson/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 This numeric field is the design volume flow rate of fan as installed in the HVAC system, in m<sup>3</sup>/s.
 This volume flow rate will be converted to a mass flow rate using an altitude-adjusted standard density of dry air at 20 &deg;C drybulb.
 This the full-speed flow rate and serves as the upper limit for fans that can vary their flow rate.
 This field can be autosized.

 #### Field: Speed Control Method
 This field is used to select how the fan fan speed can be varied.
-There are two choices, Variable or Discrete.
-Discrete indicates that the fan can operate only at specific speed setting and cannot be continuously varied.
-Variable indicates that the fan speed can vary smootly from the Minimum Flow Rate Fraction up to the Design Maximum Air Flow Rate.
+There are two choices, Continuous or Discrete.
+Discrete indicates that the fan can operate only at specific speed settings and cannot be continuously varied.
+Continuous indicates that the fan speed is variable and can change smoothly up to the Design Maximum Air Flow Rate.
 This input informs the program how power should be calculated with Discrete control using time-weighted averaging and Variable using flow-weighted averaging.
-A constant volume or on-off fan should use Discrete with Number of Speed set to 1.
-A variable air volume fan should use Variable.
+A constant volume or on-off fan should use Discrete with Number of Speeds set to 1.
+A variable air volume fan should use Continuous.

 #### Field: Electric Power Minimum Flow Rate Fraction
 This numeric field is used to describe how low a variable speed fan can be operated.
 This value is used to calculate the fan power at low flow rates but does not enforce a lower end of the air flow during simulation.
 The value is a fraction of Design Maximum Air Flow Rate and should be between 0 and 1.
-This field is only used when Speed Control Method is set to Variable.
+This field is only used when Speed Control Method is set to Continuous.

 #### Field: Design Pressure Rise
 This numeric field is the total system pressure rise experienced by the fan in Pascals at full flow rate and altitude-adjusted standard density of dry air at 20 &deg;C drybulb.
 This field is required.